lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 ## Positive and negative tests

-The tests that verify that the program works correctly under correct conditions are called *positive tests*.
+Tests that verify that a program works correctly under correct conditions are called *positive tests*.
-But you can test what your program does under unexpected conditions.
+An exception raised during the positive testing lead to failure of the test.

-The tests that check the behavior in case of "invalid" input are called *negative tests*.
+Tests that check behaviour in case of invalid inputs are called *negative tests*.
-They can check for a specific negative result (for example that a call like `is_number_even(7)` returns `False`), or that a "reasonable" exception is raised.
+The purpose of the negative testing is verification of the graceful handling of error states.
+Raising of an exception is often the expected behaviour of the tested code.

-For example, the `computer_move` function should raise an error (for example `ValueError`) when the board is full.
+For example, the `computer_move` function should raise an error (e.g., `ValueError`) when the board is full.

 > [note]
 > It is much better to raise an exception than doing nothing
-> and silently letting the program get stuck.
+> and silently letting the program get stuck elsewhere.
 > You can use such function in a more complex program
-> and be sure that you will get an understandable error
+> and be sure that it will raise an understandable error
 > when it is called under bad conditions.
+> The error helps you to fix the actual problem.
+The sooner you discover
-> Then you can easily fix it.
+> an error the easier is to fix it.

 Use the `with` statement and the `raises` function to test that your code raises the expected exception.
 The `raises` function is imported from the `pytest` module.

+> [note]
-We will explain the `with` statement later.
+> We have not talked about the `with` statement and context managers yet.
-You just need to know that it checks that the block of code below raises the specified exception:
+> But don't worry, you will learn about them later.
+Just check how it is used
+> to test whether an exception is raised.

 ```python
 import pytest